Reflect on and Develop your Skills

 Skills development opportunities

 The courses run by the PDC and Educational Development Unit have been very useful.
-In particular the one to one sessions and mock interviews were brilliant, as well as the Leadership in Research series of residentials: Managing your first research group and Vision, Strategy and Team Culture.
+In particular the one to one sessions and mock interviews were brilliant, as well as the Leadership in Research series of residentials: Managing your first research group.
 The Educational Development Unit’s course on Communicating knowledge, about teaching philosophies, was a very good introduction which I have also used in job applications, writing learning outcomes etc.– Dr Susie Maidment, former JRF, Department of Earth Sciences & Engineering

 Reflect on and Develop your Skills